 The information on governance included here supplements that described in the Governors' report and in the Statement of Governors' responsibilities.
-The board of Governors has formally met 6 times during the year, as a minimum.
+The board of Governors has formally met 7 times during the year.

 Attendance during the year at meetings of the board of Governors was as follows: